-A holiday tradition in downtown Waterville, Maine.
+A holiday tradition in historic downtown Waterville, Maine.

 Thousands of families from the central Maine region look forward to Santa and Mrs. Claus’ arrival in downtown Waterville.
 For many years, with the help of Waterville Main Street, community volunteers create a fun family holiday experience that lasts from Thanksgiving to Christmas, harkening back to our Franco-American and Lebanese families who have had a strong heritage in our area.
 Is this your first time visiting?
 Here’s what you can expect: